Types of Trailer Hitches: Classes, Receivers & Ball Sizes

 Strongly Consider a Weight Distribution Hitch

-Weight distribution hitches for RVs offer crucial benefits for towing a travel trailer.
+Weight distribution hitches offer crucial benefits for towing a travel trailer.
 They help you achieve more level towing, which can improve control, reduce sway, and even improve fuel economy in some cases.
-Most travel trailer owners learn to set up and adjust a weight distribution with sway control to enjoy more peace of mind on the road.
+Most travel trailer owners use a weight distribution with sway control to enjoy more peace of mind on the road.

 Considering safety and legality, most manufacturers recommend a weight distribution hitch if your trailer’s gross vehicle weight is more than half of your tow vehicle’s curb weight.